Recent Swimming Adventures

 My name is Gavin Maitland.
 I'm originally from Fraserburgh, Scotland, and now live in Boulder, Colorado.
 In 2008, I was dying from an incurable lung disease and gasping for every breath.
 I survived thanks to a life-saving double-lung transplant at Duke University Medical Center.

-In the nine years since my gift of life, I have received care from Scott Palmer, MD, and his colleagues at Duke.
+In the ten years since my gift of life, I have received care from Scott Palmer, MD, and his colleagues at Duke.
 As a result, I have been able to resume a wonderfully active (dare I say it, “normal?) life.

 Scott Palmer, MD